AdnanKhan45/interactive_3d/README.md

 ## Features

-✅  Render 3D models of type `.glb` and `.gltf`.
+✅ Render 3D models of type `.glb` and `.gltf` from both (assets & network).

 ✅ Load models background environments ibl and skybox `.ktx` files.

 ✅ Interactive gestures to rotate, pan, and tap on models.

+✅ Change selected and preselected colors of any part using name.

+✅ Update default zoom.

 ✅ Extract data from interactions and use it in your flutter app.

 ## Generate IBL & Skybox